Home Compare IMCD.AS vs SHW

 On profitability, The Sherwin-Williams Company ranks near the top of the group; IMCD N.V. sits in the weaker half.

-The same broad pattern appears on stability: The Sherwin-Williams Company ranks near the top of the group, while IMCD N.V. stays in the weaker half.
+On growth, the gap still runs the same way: The Sherwin-Williams Company sits near the top of the group, while IMCD N.V. remains in the weaker half.

 Profitability — Dominant Gap